waleedbin20/RealTimeData/README.md

 **Current Situation**

-There is a customer-facing application called myapetito which gets some of its data from SAP.
-This data is collected twice a day at 8pm and 2am from SAP and exported to a separate database.
-This means that data our customers see can often be out of date.
-This causes problems for them and has the knock-on effect of causing operational challenges for our teams in Portbury, both in customer services and distribution
+There is a customer-facing application which gets some of its data from ERP.
+This data is collected twice a day and exported to a separate database.
+This means that data some customers see can often be out of date.
+This causes problems for them and has the knock-on effect of causing operational challenges for our teams, in customer service

 **Solution Designed**

-Using the technologies I have designed a proof of concept which **get data out of SAP as changes are made, in real time**, where customers always see the same data as our internal SAP users.
+Using the technologies I have designed a proof of concept which **gets data out of SAP as changes are made, in real time**, where customers always see the same data as our internal SAP users.

 # **Pre Requsites**